helloworldlethavefun/secureLoginThingy/README.md

 This is a flask application that utilizes flask login for the login system, flask mail for the password resetting and flaskwtf for the forms used on the webpages.
 Everything is stored in a sqlite3 database including the files and all passwords are hashed on entry so they are not stored in clear text.
+The files are mostly seperate to make it easier to work on individual parts but the bulk of it is handled in app.py.

 ## Requirements